amicoleo/amicoleo.github.io/README.md

 TODO
 -------

-+ In the about page - Curriculam Vitae • Twitter • Email
++ In the about page - Curriculam Vitae • Twitter • Email - OK
-+ close link fades out (maybe didn't push from fedora)
-+ put higher res image for technology patch of sky
++ put higher res image for technology patch of sky - OK
-+ check if possible to add more images for museum
++ check if possible to add more images for museum - OK
 + when going to project info, back arrow not working - when loading new project need to destroy what there was before - OK
 + project order - pos; programming objects; message box; Museum; Stone Pad
++ close link fades out (maybe didn't push from fedora) - OK

 + On about
 MSc Electronics Engineer graduate - OK